WICG/trust-token-api/README.md

 ```

 The RRs will be added as a new request header `Sec-Redemption-Record`.
-The header contains a Structured Headers list of issuer and redemption record pairs corresponding to each requested redemption record.
+The header contains a list of issuer and redemption record pairs corresponding to each requested redemption record.
 This option to Fetch is only usable in the top-level document.
 If there are no RRs available, the request header will be empty.

 ### Extension: Trust Token Versioning